athilalala/506-Tiktok-Trend-Analysis/README.md

 cd tiktok-virality
 ```

-### Step 2 — Download datasets
+### Step 2 — Get the datasets

-Download both CSVs from Kaggle and place in the `data/` folder:
+Both datasets are already included in this repository under `data/`.
+If you have cloned the repo, they are already there — skip to Step 3.

+If you prefer to download directly from Kaggle:

 | File | Kaggle Link |
 |---|---|